sibytes/yetl.io/docs/project.md

 ![yetl init project structure](./assets/yetl_init_project.png)

-- databricks - will store databricks that will be deployed to databricks.
+- databricks - will store databricks workflows, notebooks, etc that will be deployed to databricks.
-- pipelines - will yetl configuration for the data pipelines.
+- pipelines - will sore yetl configuration for the data pipelines.
-- sql - if you choose to define some tables using SQL explicitly it will go here.
+- sql - if you choose to define some tables using SQL explicitly and have yetl create those tables then the SQL files will go in here.
 - schema - will hold the spark schema's in yaml for the landing data files when we autogenerate the schema's

 ## Project config